bbbolt/BGAI/README.md

 The input and output paths of cropped pictures can be modify in this script.
 Default location: ./datasets/DIV2K.

+## 📜Implementation details

+Hyperparameter  | Configuration
+BAG    | 4
+BRAB(Each BAG)  | 2
+Feature Channel Dimension | 52
+Minibatch Size(train) | 64

+Patches of 64 × 64 pixels are randomly cropped from LR images as input.
+The model is optimized by minimizing the L1 loss through the Adam optimizer with β1 = 0.9, β2 = 0.999.
+The initial learning rate is set to be 5×10−4 with a multistep scheduler in 500k and is reduced by half at the (250k,400k,450k,475k)-th iterations.

 ## 🚀Train

 ▶️ You can change the training strategy by modifying the configuration file.
 The default configuration files are included in ./options/train/BGAI.
 Take one GPU as the example.